-The headteacher will use the information collected to categorise the type of behaviour and determine any further action, in line with the school's code of conduct.
+The Head/DSL will use the information collected to categorise the type of behaviour and determine any further action, in line with the school's code of conduct.

 When responding to low-level concerns we will consider information from Keeping Children Safe in Education and for more information Developing and implementing a low-level concerns policy: A guide for organisations which work with children.
+The headteacher will be the ultimate decision-maker in respect of all low-level concerns, though they may wish to collaborate with the DSL.